Exercise 2: Comments and Pound Characters

 - Why does the # in puts "Hi # there." not get ignored?

 - The # in that code is inside a string, so it will be put into the string until the ending " character is hit.
-These pound characters are just considered characters and aren't considered comments.
+Pound characters in string are just considered characters, not comments.

 - How do I comment out multiple lines?

 - Put a # in front of each one.

 - I can't figure out how to type a # character on my country's keyboard.
 How do I do that?

 - Some countries use the Alt key and combinations of other keys to print characters foreign to their language.
 You'll have to look online in a search engine to see how to type it.